SAP-samples/teched2023-AD161/exercises/Ex10/README.md

 ## Check the running service and UI after deplyomemnt

-Once Deploy is complete, copy or click on the URL that appears at the end of the Terminal logs under **Project OverviewURL**.
+Once Deploy is complete, copy or click on the URL that appears at the end of the Terminal logs under **Project OverviewURL**.<br>
 For example, **https://<myaccount>.launchpad.cfapps.<myregion>.hana.ondemand.com/lcapincident_managementXXX.incident_managementLaunchpad-1.0.0**

 ![](/exercises/Ex10/images/linktoapp.png)

 Click the **Incidents** tile to open the application with a list of incidents.

 It looks very much like the preview page from the last chapter.
-Indeed, it is almost the same page, but now everything is deployed and runs in the BTP account.
+Indeed, it is almost the same page, but now everything is deployed and runs in the BTP account. <br>
 You can click on the service links on the right and/or on the UI application.

 ## Summary